Quantum metasurfaces as probes of vacuum particle content: Introduction

-The experimental observation of this phenomenon is a key objective for experiments at the interface of relativity and quantum theory because particle creation from the vacuum is also closely related to several fundamental yet unobserved phenomena such as Unruh and Hawking radiation \cite{HAWKINGS.W1974Bhe,WadiaSpentaR.2021PCbB,PhysRevD.14.870,RevModPhys.80.787}, and bridges several disciplines including quantum optics \cite{Su_2017} and quantum field theory in curved spacetime \cite{dodonovphysics2010007,CHUNG1994305}, with applications to analogue gravity \cite{holzhey1994geometric, goodPhysRevD.101.025012,Akal_2021}.
-In this way, unambiguous confirmation of the local particle content of distinct spatial sub-regions of the vacuum, would mark a major milestone in experiments in relativistic quantum physics.
+The experimental observation of this phenomenon is a key objective for experiments at the interface of relativity and quantum theory because particle creation from the vacuum is also closely related to several fundamental yet unobserved phenomena such as Unruh and Hawking radiation \cite{HAWKINGS.W1974Bhe,WadiaSpentaR.2021PCbB,PhysRevD.14.870,RevModPhys.80.787}, which have recently received more attention for experimental relevance \cite{ZhengHong-Tao2025EaUe,deswal2025timeresolvedsuperradiantlyamplifiedunruh}.
+Such phenomena bridge several disciplines including quantum optics \cite{Su_2017, alma991015317318203131} and quantum field theory in curved spacetime \cite{dodonovphysics2010007,CHUNG1994305}, with applications to analogue gravity \cite{holzhey1994geometric, goodPhysRevD.101.025012,Akal_2021}.
+In this way, unambiguous confirmation of the local particle content due to highly non-perturbative boundary condition changes, would mark a major milestone in experiments in relativistic quantum physics.